Military Keynesianism: Keynesian economics and application

 The most direct economic criticism of military Keynesianism maintains that government expenditures on non-military public goods such as health care, education, mass transit, and infrastructure repair create more jobs than equivalent military expenditures.

 Noam Chomsky, a critic of military Keynesianism, contends that military Keynesianism offers the state advantages over non-military Keynesianism.
 Specifically, military Keynesianism can be implemented with less public interest and participation.
 "Social spending may well arouse public interest and participation, thus enhancing the threat of democracy; the public cares about hospitals, roads, neighborhoods, and so on, but has no opinion about the choice of missiles and high-tech fighter planes."
 Essentially, when the public is less interested in the details of state spending, it affords the state increased discretion in how it spends money.

 United States

 In the United States this theory was applied during the Second World War, during the presidencies of Franklin Delano Roosevelt and Harry Truman, the latter with the document NSC-68.
 The influence of Military Keynesianism on US economic policy choices lasted until the Vietnam War.
 Keynesians maintain that government spending should first be used for useful purposes such as infrastructure investment, but that even non-useful spending may be helpful during recessions.
 John Maynard Keynes advocated that government spending could be used "in the interests of peace and prosperity" instead of "war and destruction".
 An example of such policies are the Public Works Administration in the 1930s in the United States.

-Cold War–era mass production of aircraft benefited the U.S. civilian aircraft industry leading to the dominance of U.S. aviation companies.
-There is also strong evidence that the government intentionally paid a higher price for these innovations to serve as a subsidy for civilian aircraft advancement.